Haval (marque): Markets

 The Haval brand has been marketed in Australia, Argentina, Brazil, Bangladesh, Barbados, Bulgaria, New Zealand, Russia, South Africa, United Kingdom, Benin, Tunisia, Côte d'Ivoire, Chile, Paraguay, Ecuador, Egypt, Guatemala, Bolivia, Peru, Malaysia, Brunei, Saudi Arabia, México and the Philippines (since 2023), Zimbabwe, UAE, Pakistan, Iraq, Iran and other countries.

 Haval entered the Australian market in March 2015 by introducing the H2, H8 and H9.
-Its Australian dealer network is 15 nationwide as of 2017, growing from four dealers at the brand’s Australian launch in 2015.
+Its Australian dealer network is 15 nationwide as of 2017, growing from four dealers at the brand's Australian launch in 2015.
 A further 10 dealers are expected to join the fold by the beginning of 2018 and Haval has grown its number of dealerships to 68 as of February 2024.

 In June 2019, Haval started producing the F7 and H9 in Russia at its plant in the Uzlovaya industrial park in the Tula region.

+In August 2025, Haval started producing the H6, H6 GT and H9 in Iracemapolis plant in São Paulo state in Brazil.